tito-arch/BABC-2/content/posts/microsoft-climpchamp-review-and-features-the-last-one-is-the-best.md

 ![](/uploads/clipchamp_897_pricing-screenshot_1626182588_cx62j.webp)

-I know you are probably asking why you need to upgrade your plan whereas the free one comes with a ton full of features and even exceeds expectations but ill tell you why you need the premium plan just stick to the end.
+I know you are probably asking why you need to upgrade your plan whereas the free one comes with a ton full of features and even exceeds expectations but I'll tell you why you need the premium plan just stick to the end.

 ## UI and UX (interface and user experience)